The Organic Garden Co Hexagonal Woodland Grey Raised Garden Bed

 Soil: well-drained soil enriched with compost and manure.
-Avoid planting in a soil previously planted with tomatoes, eggplant, potatoes or other berries, as these could harbour viruses that will impact strawberry growth.
+Avoid planting in soil previously planted with tomatoes, eggplant or potatoes, as these plants can harbour viruses that affect the strawberries' growth.

 Position: full sun.

-Flowering and fruiting: small white flowers are followed by fruit from late spring, through summer and into autumn (depending on variety).
+Flowering and fruiting: small white and pink flowers are followed by fruit from late spring, through summer and into autumn (depending on variety).
 Expect around 500g of strawberries per plant.